aeternity/aepp-sdk-js/docs/guides/contract-events.md

 // hash of a real tx on testnet const txHash = 'th_2tMWziKAQR1CwK2PMfvMhKZgEVLmcxsPYkRXey97s9SdXj4zat'
-// client is an object instance of the Universal Stamp const tx = await client.tx(txHash)
+// client is an instance of the Universal Stamp const tx = await client.tx(txHash)

 const eventsSchema = [